-We tested a wider range of non-interest controls than Alessandri and Nelson (2015), Borio (2017) or Claessens et al (2018), albeit comparable to Bikker and Vervliet (2017) and Molyneux et al (2019).
-These are drawn from the literature on bank profitability (see for example Goddard et al (2013) and Saona (2016) as employed in Davis et al (2022)).
-These controls come in three groups, denoted internal, industry and macro in equation (1).
+bank profitability (see for example Goddard et al. [37] and Saona [50] as employed in Davis et al. [30]).
+These controls come in three groups, denoted internal, industry and macro in Eq.
+(1).
 Individual bank variables are tested in lagged form given the potential issues of endogeneity.

-The internal bank-level control variables are respectively; bank size (LNSIZE), which is the logarithm of total assets; leverage (LEV) the ratio of equity to total assets; credit risk (CRISK) measured by provisions divided by gross loans; liquidity risk (LRISK) shown by the ratio of deposits to liabilities6; management efficiency (COSTINC) as shown by the ratio of total operating expenses to total income; and diversification (DIVSIF) which is the ratio of non-interest income to gross revenue.
+The internal bank-level control variables are, respectively; bank size (LNSIZE), which is the logarithm of total assets; leverage (LEV) the ratio of equity to total assets; credit risk (CRISK) measured by provisions divided by gross loans; liquidity risk (LRISK) shown by the ratio of deposits to liabilities; management efficiency (COSTINC) as shown by the ratio of total operating expenses to total income; and diversification (DIVSIF) which is the ratio of non-interest income to gross revenue.